What is Norbert’s Gambit?

-Norbert’s Gambit is a method for Canadian investors to use a cheaper rate to exchange their Canadian dollars (CAD) into U.S. dollars (USD) to purchase U.S. equities.
+Norbert’s Gambit is a method Canadian investors use to get a cheaper exchange rate between CAD to USD, prior to purchasing US equities.

 This method is the alternative to the hefty currency conversion fees that brokerages charge.

 These conversion fees vary, with some brokerages charging up to 3 percent on each transaction.

 With Norbert’s Gambit, only regular commission fees are paid, saving potentially hundreds of dollars per transaction.

 Norbert’s Gambit is commonly misspelled as Norbit’s Gambit, however the man behind the concept is Norbert Schlenker of Libra Investment Management.

 The first step is to have a brokerage account open that is funded with Canadian dollars.

 Since this method still requires regular commission fees to be paid, Norbert’s Gambit is only worthwhile when you are converting larger amounts for money.